cldf-datasets/bowernpnygeo/VALIDATION.md

 ## Multi-Polygon spread

+Finally, we computed the spread of polygons in Multi-Polygon geometries assigned to the same language via `geojson.multipolygon_spread`,
 ```shell
 cldfbench geojson.multipolygon_spread cldf --format pipe
 ```

+which reported one case with unusual spread:

 | ID | Spread | NPolys |
 |:---------|---------:|---------:|
 | kala1379 | 3.33 | 2 |

-The two somewhat distant polygons mapped to dialects of [Kalarko-Mirniny](https://glottolog.org/resource/languoid/id/kala1379) fit the - also spread-out - point coordinates Glottolog gives for these varieties.
+This case does agree with the geographic information from Glottolog, though, as the two somewhat distant polygons mapped to dialects of [Kalarko-Mirniny](https://glottolog.org/resource/languoid/id/kala1379) fit the - also spread-out - point-coordinates
+Glottolog gives for these varieties.